weaviate/weaviate-io/docs/weaviate/index.md

  Weaviate allows for efficient, combined vector and scalar searches.
 For example, “articles related to the COVID-19 pandemic published within the past 7 days.”
 Weaviate stores both objects and vectors and ensures the retrieval of both is always efficient.
 There is no need for a third-party object storage.

 * **Real-time and persistent**<br />
-Weaviate lets you search through your data even if it’s currently being imported or updated.
+Weaviate lets you search through your data even if it's currently being imported or updated.
 In addition, every write is written to a Write-Ahead-Log (WAL) for immediately persisted writes - even when a crash occurs.

 * **Horizontal Scalability**<br />
   Scale Weaviate for your exact needs, e.g., maximum ingestion, largest possible dataset size, maximum queries per second, etc.